Advert

 12 months full time24 months part time

 Religion continues to shape our society and our understanding of the world.
-Deepening our knowledge of religious beliefs and practices is essential to tackling some of the greatest ethical and political challenges that we face.
+Deepening our knowledge of religious beliefs and practices is essential to responding to some of the greatest societal, ethical and political challenges we face.

 Entry Requirements